tjgq/sane/README.md

 ## BUGS

-All SANE functionality is supported except authentication callbacks (which may be supported one day) and asynchronous I/O (which goes against the spirit of Go and will not be supported).
+All SANE functionality is supported except authentication callbacks.

 The package contains a test suite that runs against the SANE test device.
 However, more testing with real-world devices is always welcome.